Rahulisback/SEDS_WEBDEV_TASK/README.md

    - Type a title and description in the sidebar and click "Add Note".
    - Your note will appear on the right side.
    - Refresh the page to see that your data remains saved!
+## Things I failed to do
+-Better UI
+-Search Feature